kevteg/docker-guide/README.md

 ## Creating the database

-To run any rails command you just need to use docker-compose run, run as usual:
+To run any rails command you just need to use docker-compose:

 ![Running a command inside the container](https://github.com/kevteg/nokoarts-docker-guide/blob/master/docker/Screenshot_20160528_005842.png?raw=true)